adriangoerken/restaurant-site/README.md

 -   [ ] **Events & Promotions Section:**
     -   [ ] Keeps customers informed about upcoming events, seasonal menus, or exclusive promotions.
 -   [ ] **Online Ordering Concept (Optional Feature):**
-    -   [ ] Includes a mock-up or conceptual design for potential takeout and delivery services. _(Requires significant API integration if fully implemented)_
+    -   [ ] Includes a mock-up or conceptual design for potential takeout and delivery services.
 -   [ ] **Responsive & Accessible Design:**
     -   [ ] Ensures the website is functional and looks great on major device sizes (desktops, tablets, mobiles).
     -   [ ] Prioritizes accessibility standards for usability by all visitors (Ongoing refinement).